LucDoh/UMD_DataChallenge2019/README.md

 # UMD_DataChallenge2019

-I participated UMD's 1-week data challenge with a team of 3 other students (Linda, Grace & Ruthwick).
-This repository consists of the jupyter notebooks I used to clean the data, transform the data into forms that we more usefull and perform EDA to answer our research questions.
+I participated in UMD's 1-week data challenge with a team of 3 other students (Linda, Grace & Ruthwick).
+This repository contains the jupyter notebooks I used to clean the data, transform the data into forms that we more usefull and perform EDA to answer our research questions.
+It also contains some csvs of the formatted data.
 We did a combination of temporal and spatial analysis to make recommendations to Zagster on how to improve their bike-share service.
 Using our analysis and the 1/4 mile standard (urban planning standard), we came up with three new locations for stations.